CodeYourFuture/syllabus-archive/js-core/week-04/lesson.md

 >
 > **Exercise**
 >
-> Write a for loop that prints out all the numbers between 1 and 100 divisble by
+> Write a for loop that prints out all the numbers between 1 and 100 divisible by
 > 5.
 >
 > See if you can think or more than one way to solve this.